 By their very nature, daffodils in these two divisions will have by far the greatest variation in form and poise of all the divisions.
 Unlike most of the other divisions, judges may not be judging like against like, making the task even more difficult.
-The principles, however, remain the same with regard to the balance and symmetry of the flower or florets, whether large or small.
+The principles, however, remain the same about the balance and symmetry of the flower or florets, whether large or small.
 Similarly, poise should be assessed based on the known characteristics of a particular species, or in the case of hybrids, the characteristics of the parents, if known.

-4.2 CONDITION, TEXTURE, SUBSTANCE (25%)
+CONDITION, TEXTURE, SUBSTANCE (25%)